Ransomware 2026: Protect Your Australian Small Business Data

 • Maintain version history – Keep multiple restore points

-Importantly, 92% of businesses have backups, yet 31% fail to restore data during attacks.
-Therefore, regular testing is absolutely critical.
+92% of businesses have backups, yet 31% fail to restore data during attacks.
+Testing is what makes the difference.

 How to Recover from a Ransomware Attack